 - Can the operator complete the procedure within 20 minutes?

 Weigh the child when possible.
-If not, calculate the weight as per standard Advance Paediatric Life Support Guidelines (APLS) formulae.
-Be prepared to adjust when common sense suggests.
+If not, calculate the weight as per the standard formula: weight (kg) = (age + 4) x 2.
+Be prepared to ‘adjust’ when common sense suggests.

 The College guideline offers you the choice of either IM or IV administration.
 The use of topical anaesthetic agents is encouraged if time allows, remembering they take 60 minutes or so for effect in countering the pain of IV cannulation.

-My own departments approach is for IV ketamine, reserving the IM route for when IV cannulation has failed, or is predictably difficult.
-We opt for cannulation in the child friendly cubical/room to which theyve become accustomed, using distraction techniques previously described.
-We then move parent and child to the special room the paediatric resuscitation bay equipped with ceiling mounted DVD.
-We encourage younger children to sit on mum or dads lap.
-That way, there is hopefully a distinction from the childs perspective, of the room of pain (or at least where things havent been particularly great) and the DVD room where there is no more pain.
+My own department’s approach is for IV ketamine, reserving the IM route for when IV cannulation has failed, or is predictably difficult.
+We opt for cannulation in the child friendly cubical/room to which they’ve become accustomed – using distraction techniques previously described.
+We then move parent and child to the ‘special’ room – the paediatric resuscitation bay equipped with a ceiling mounted DVD.
+We encourage younger children to sit on mum or dad’s lap.
+That way, there is hopefully a distinction from the child’s perspective, of the room of ‘pain’ – or at least where things haven’t been particularly great – and the DVD room where there is no more pain.
+Get it?

 A dedicated, isolated room with full paediatric resuscitation facilities is the ideal.
 Ensure that you are familiar with the environment and have checked that the child specific equipment is available and functions beforehand.
 This includes rescue airway equipment.
 Establish the child specific dose of atropine and suxamethonium too and ensure these are trolleyside.
 ECG/NIBP/RR/sats monitoring and supplemental oxygen are all advised.
-You will need a team of 3: the sedator, the operator and a registered nurse.
+You will need a team of three – the ‘sedator’, the ‘operator’ and a registered nurse.

 Within 60 seconds you should sense that the child becomes vacant, demonstrating occasional nystagmus.
 You may wish to invite mum or dad to leave at this stage.
 Your operating colleague may now proceed.
 Infiltrative local is still advised where indicated, despite the apparent sedation.